 - the park attendants or police being called

 Daniel Weaver , from Manchester, the contemporary composer and performer turned up to play banjo.
 Daniel is a kindred spirit in the game of putting on 'event's or happenings that are a little bit outside the 'Night and Day' 30 minute indie set.
-Those that believe in magic have got to stick together these days.
+Those that believe in magic have

 People who had specifically come for the concert began to arrive aswell as some random punters that had been clubbing.
 Once we managed to convince some of the more hyped clubbers that there was no way we were going to play 'Girls' by Studio B and that I didn't want a pill we managed to begin our ElectroRaga version of Bhairavi.
 (I do like that Studio B track though;)